Earth grounding for health

 In addition to the physical benefits related to walking around barefoot, grounding is a wonderful way to reduce stress and boost our mental health.
 As you will undoubtedly know – and feel! - stress seems to be more and more ingrained in our everyday lives, especially so for those with caring duties or jobs with responsibilities.

 Grounding has been shown to help balance cortisol levels, which are a key factor in our stress levels.
-By reducing our cortisol levels at the appropriate time, we feel calmer, more focused and more relaxed.
+By reducing our cortisol levels at the appropriate time, we feel calmer, more focused, and more relaxed.

 When we connect with nature in such a basic yet effective way, we reconnect with ourselves too.

-Grounding is an easy and enjoyable practice that feels lovely.
+Earth Grounding for health is an easy and enjoyable practice that feels lovely.
 It can have many useful benefits as we navigate menopause and as we age.
 By connecting with the energy of the earth through walking barefoot, we can boost our approach to physical and mental wellbeing with very little effort.

-I invite you to see how you can incorporate some grounding into your day – perhaps with a quick walk on the dewy grass in the morning or a five minute barefoot stroll during your lunch break.
+I invite you to see how you can incorporate some grounding into your day – perhaps with a quick walk on the dewy grass in the morning or a five-minute barefoot stroll during your lunch break.

-Sign up to my newsletter to receive a notification when I next share a blog post and do consider joining my FREE Menopause The Basics course held online to learn exactly how menopause can affect you and how to navigate the journey.
+Sign up to my newsletter to receive a notification when I next share a blog post, and do consider joining my FREE Menopause: The Basics course held online to learn exactly how menopause can affect you and how to navigate the journey.

-And if you’d like to explore further ways to develop your understanding, check out my Become a Menopause Champion or Become a Menopause Coach Diploma Courses or get in touch to see how I can help provide menopause training for your workplace.
+And if you’d like to explore further ways to develop your understanding, check out my Become a Menopause Champion or Become a Menopause Coach Diploma Courses, or get in touch to see how I can help provide menopause training for your workplace.